 “Jason emerged as the most qualified candidate in a comprehensive national search that was led by the University’s men’s and women’s golf sport administrator, Assistant Athletic Director Jake Silverman,” Grace wrote in a statement in July.
 “Given my relationship with Jason, I had no involvement in the search.”

-But doubts still lingered — Penn had just hired a new head coach who was married to the most powerful individual person within the University’s athletic department, marking the fourth school in the last 20 years where the two have worked simultaneously.
+But doubts still lingered — Penn had just hired a new head coach who was married to the most powerful individual person within the University’s athletic department.

 The DP embarked on a months-long investigation to determine if there had been any impropriety.

-After dissecting two decades of the Calhouns' work history — including a forced resignation involving a conflict of interest and the ousting of a beloved Penn interim coach — the DP found more questions than answers.
+After dissecting over 20 years of the Calhouns' work history — including a forced resignation involving a conflict of interest and the ousting of a beloved Penn interim coach — the DP found more questions than answers.

 Never had a chance